byset/onboard/README.md

 # Onboarding exercise

 This is my solution to a UI design and coding exercise.
+(I got the job, so apparently this was judged to be a good solution!)

 My solution is responsive and should work fine on most devices.